 Walsall CCG is responsible for improving the health and well-being of the people in Walsall and has a commitment to integrating equality and celebrating diversity within all that we do.
 We are committed to equality and diversity in all aspects of employment and service delivery.
 All staff and service users will be treated with dignity and respect and will be expected to treat each other with dignity and respect.
-As part of the Public Sector Equality Duty contained in the Equality Act 2010, we will show due regard to ensuring that individuals do not receive less favourable treatment on the grounds of race; disability; gender; age; religion and belief; sexual orientation; pregnancy and maternity; marriage and civil partnership and gender reassignment.
+As part of the Public Sector Equality Duty contained in the Equality Act 2010, we will show due regard to ensuring that individuals do not receive less favourable treatment on the grounds of race; disability; sex; age; religion and belief; sexual orientation; pregnancy and maternity; marriage and civil partnership and gender reassignment.

 We will work towards eliminating discrimination, advancing equality of opportunity, and fostering good relations in the course of developing policies and delivering services.

 The CCG’s updated Equality Strategy sets out the CCG’s approach and is supported by the following items:

 The CCG is also committed to using the NHS Equality Delivery System 2 (EDS2) to identify areas of progress and areas where further work is needed.
 (The 2018 EDS2 edition can be found here.)
 The CCG’s Equality Delivery System 2 (EDS2) reports illustrate the how the CCG has been working to meet the needs of all patients in particular vulnerable groups.
 It details examples of activity and how patients have benefited.
 It also illustrates, in company with the demographic report, which gives an insight into the CCG’s population how the CCG is working to address the health inequities within the Walsall area.
 In company with the CCG’s Equality Objectives and Equality action plan it supports the CCG in showcasing its compliance with the Public Sector Equality Duty.

 The CCG set the following objectives in October 2018 for the next four years.
 Updates on progress will be published at appropriate points on this page.